bboc/todoist-converter/README.md

 ### Migrating projects from Todoist to Taskpaper

-Because Todoist cannot export mulitple projects to one file, each Taskpaper file is exported as one project, so that it's easy to combine individual project exports, e.g. via copy and paste in the Taskpaper app or via `cat file1 file2 >destination`
+Because Todoist cannot export multiple projects to one file, each Taskpaper file is exported as one project, so that it's easy to combine individual project exports, e.g. via copy and paste in the Taskpaper App or via `cat file1 file2 >destination`

 **Known Limitations**: